Manna-not-mammon

 Christianity emerged from Israel, Second Temple Judaism, the eastern Mediterranean, Syria, Egypt, North Africa, Anatolia, Mesopotamia, Greek language, Roman roads, Persian imperial memory, synagogue networks, exile, trade, and empire.

 He tells them that God made every nation, appointed their times and boundaries, and gives life and breath to all.
-Athens becomes a place of encounter, but not the center of revelation.
 Greek culture is engaged, but not worshiped.
 Paul is not anti-Greek.
 He is anti-boasting.

 That distinction matters.